Sampurn44/Sampurn44/README.md

-- 👋 Hi, I’m @Sampurn44
+- 👋 Hi, I’m Sampurn Chouksey
-- 👀 I’m interested in learning new things
+- 👀 I’m interested in App Dev and Competitive Coding
-- 🌱 I’m currently learning C & Python
+- 🌱 I’m currently learning Kotlin and Python
-- 💞️ I’m looking to collaborate on any project that helps me learn new things
 - 📫 How to reach me mail at sampurn10chouksey@gmail.com

 <!---